B2B Ordering Platform

 The order is delivered and received by the customer efficiently and promptly.

 Efficient order management can transform common challenges into profitable opportunities.
-For businesses that complete more than 100 orders daily, a seamless operation will help you customize and automate your process and avoid potential crises.
+For businesses processing over 100 orders a day, a seamless system supports automation, customization, and scalability — and helps prevent costly delays.

 Manage orders over all sales platforms.

-Instead of your sales reps running from channel to channel to create orders, update items and payments and assess inventory management, they can capture information from every platform.
+Instead of your sales reps running from channel to channel to create orders, update items and payment methods, assess inventory management and ensure flexible payment options, including credit card processing, are available.

 Go paperless.

-A B2B order management software reduces paper usage, ink, printer and equipment maintenance costs.
-A cloud-based platform provides the tools to communicate via email or other online channels and access consolidated digital data for better process flow.
+A B2B order management software reduces paper usage, ink, printer, and equipment maintenance costs.
+A cloud-based platform (SaaS) provides the tools to communicate via email or other online channels and access consolidated digital data for more streamlined operations.

 The eco-conscious solution will also appeal to your environmentally-driven customers.